den-materials/logic-lab/README.md

 + How do you make Coffee (or a cup of tea) `[High, Medium, Low]`

 <!-- Come back to check on unlock iPhone and make Coffee -->

+Now team up with your squad, and explain the steps involved in the remaining activities as a group.

 <!--12:00 Let them free -->